qchenevier/scribbletune-maker/README.md

 - `git clone` the repo
 - `npm install` to install the project dependencies
-- `npm run serve` to start the app development server
+- `npm run dev` to start the app development server
 - go to http://localhost:8080 to see the app

 ## Deployment